DreamJJW/DreamJJW/README.md

 Hi there!
 <br>
-Here is GitHub where a developer reposits his skills and works.
+Here is GitHub where a backend developer reposits his skills and works.
 <br>
-Please have a look!!!
+Please have a look!!